 Nature Center open Tue-Fri 9am-5pm

 Though your stroller riders might not yet grasp the splendor of the Fire Ecology Nature Trail, you and your older children will likely take interest.
-Observe the remains and re-growth of the trees, plants, and habitats that were affected by the massive 1993 Altadena Fire (the fire that destroyed the Nature Center building).
+Observe the remains and re-growth of the trees, plants, and habitats that were affected by the massive 1993 Altadena Fire (the fire also destroyed the Nature Center building).
 The trail begins between the pond and the public parking area.
 The Junior Nature Trail is shorter (about a quarter of a mile) and well suited for little ones in and out of a stroller.
 Keep your eyes and ears open for lizards, birds, rabbits, and native plants.
 The climb to Henninger Flats is also doable, though much more strenuous.
 You'll pass a waterfall, cross over the Mt.
 Wilson Toll Bridge, and might even see Catalina Island (yes it's true!) on a clear day when you reach the top.
 See nature and hiking trail maps, or ask in the nature center for more details.

 2. Will Rogers State Historic Park